aiven/devportal/docs/platform/howto/migrate-services-vpc.rst

 Ensure that you see the ``Project VPC`` tag after migration.
 You can monitor the migration status on the service details page.

-6. testing the service connections
+Testing the service connections
 ----------------------------------------

 After the migration, you will see some private IP addresses if you use the ``nslookup`` command.
 Ensure that you can connect to the private hostnames and ports, i.e. firewall rules and routing works.

-7. configure and redeploy your applications
+Configure and redeploy your applications
 --------------------------------------------------

 Now you can convert your application to use the private hostname again.

-8. cleanup by disabling public access
+Cleanup by disabling public access
 -------------------------------------------

 Disable the ``public_access.{service type}`` configuration on all of your services in